 John Moyer is the co-founder and co-producer of Backyard Theatre and plays a variety of behind the scenes roles in each production.
 Most recently, he enjoyed the challenge of being Production Manager for The Other Side of the River, Backyard Theatre’s most complex show to date.
 John is energized by being part of the creative process, from listening to the first germ of an idea to seeing it come to life on stage.
 As a recently retired high school History teacher, John provides an invaluable resource to the historical research phase of play creation and connects Backyard Theatre to the broader educational community.

 At showtime John plays a more visible role in Backyard Theatre.
-He has acted in every play beginning in 1990 (long before it was officially Backyard Theatre) with I Just Moved to Tavistock.
-Other roles have included Jimmy McKay in Barn Talk, Martin Nagel in Nowhere Ontario, the Engineer in Kitchener Ich Liebe Dich: Finding Love in the City of Summer Sausage, and Charlie Green in The Other Side of the River.
+Roles have included Jimmy McKay in Barn Talk, Martin Nagel in Nowhere Ontario, the Engineer in Kitchener Ich Liebe Dich: and Charlie Green in The Other Side of the River.